courtois-neuromod/engineering_doc/game_controller/readme.md

 <img src="img/silicone_membrane.jpg" alt="Silicone membrane" width="600"/>

 Test assembly of shutter, membrane and switch body by inserting the shutter by inserting the shutter blade into the empty centre part of rubber dome, then into gap at the top of switch body.
 The shutter blade should completely occult the guide hole for the fiber optic when button is pressed, but leave it free when in upward position.
 The distance between the bottom of the shutter cap and the top of switch body will determine the stroke length of the key.
 The smaller this distance, the more responsive the controls will be.
+The shutter should move freely up and down.

+ Since the rubber domes recuperated from computer keyboards will very likely vary in dimensions, it might be necessary to modify shutter cap and shutter blade dimensions.
+The file [CAD/f3d/Shutter_Assembly_Param v1.f3](CAD/f3d/Shutter_Assembly_Param v1.f3d)

 <img src="img/Switch_Assembly_Drawing.png" alt="Air Gap Visual Check" width="600"/>